 Disability History as Empowerment

 Reform to Equal Rights traces evolving struggles across two centuries by people with disabilities for necessary resources for life and work, services, and political and civil rights.
 The curriculum emphasizes evidence-based student investigation of policy, culture, media, social change, and activism, always emphasizing the actions, experiences, and voices of people with disabilities.
-More than 200 primary sources support inquiry.
+Nearly 250 primary sources support inquiry.
 The curriculum highlights opportunities throughout for students to participate in inclusive civic engagement projects.
 Lessons integrate with common content: reformers, impacts of wars, immigration, changing roles of government, social movements, and civic engagement.
 Read about the curriculum principles and design process at Developing a K-12 Disability History Curriculum.

 Please share your input